DuendeInexistente/Cirque/ShortStories/stars.md

 Or, if those made of meat had wanted to drawn somewhat shallow comparisons, Pink_Unit -Some called it Punk- simply needed a while to reflect about things.

-Punk collected four most relevant facts from this, aside from the city's current trajectory:
+Punk collected three most relevant facts from this, aside from the city's current trajectory:

  - ***Fact***: The city-state of Arabesco had been destroyed in an event that as of yet had too many varying and unmatching stories.
      + **Addendum**: Taint-type beasts seem to have been involved.